artsiomkorzun/1brc-walkthrough/Walkthrough.md

 Nice!

 ### 09 - Unsafe
-`sun.misc.Unsafe` is private API, which is being considered to be banned in the future Java releases.
+`sun.misc.Unsafe` is a private API being considered to be banned in future Java releases.
 It will help us to work with mapped memory without bound checks.
-It is still possible to craft a decent loop using public API, which eliminates some or most of bounds checks.
+It is still possible to craft a decent loop using public API, which eliminates some or most of the bounds checks.
 But the problem is that it is much harder to do so than just using Unsafe:(.
 Let's replace:

 ```java